Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Conclusion and Future Research

-In conclusion, this article proposed a novel approach for model-free deep reinforcement learning with symbolic logics (DRLSL) for safe autonomous driving.
+In conclusion, this article proposed a novel approach for model-free deep reinforcement learning with symbolic logic (DRLSL) for safe autonomous driving.
 The main contribution of this approach is to ensure safety during the exploration phase of DRL by filtering out unsafe actions from the action set in a given state.
-The proposed method was evaluated on the HighD dataset, and the results showed a significant improvement in the safety level of the DRL algorithm.
-We trained the autonomous vehicle agent without any collisions, assisting the DRL agents to come to reality when training.
+The proposed method was evaluated on the HighD and NGSim datasets, and the results showed a significant improvement in the safety level of the DRL algorithm.
+We trained the autonomous vehicle agent without significant collisions, assisting the DRL agents to come to reality when training.
 Moreover, we significantly improved the stability and convergence speed of DRL during training.
-The result of the test scenarios indicated that our method is capable of driving with far less collision rates and lane violations.
-Moreover, in contrast to DRL only, DRLSL was able to drive in other side of the highway, placing emphasis on the generalizability of our algorithm.
+The result of the test scenarios indicated that our method is capable of driving with far less collision rates and lane violations compared to DRL agent and model predictive shielding with DRL agent.
+Moreover, in contrast to DRL only, DRLSL was able to drive in other side of the highway and NGSim as another different environment, placing emphasis on the generalizability of our algorithm.
 This approach has great potential to enhance the safety of autonomous driving systems, and it can be extended to other domains of DRL where safety is a critical concern.

+We encourage future research to implement DRLSL in different driving scenarios (e.g. vehicle turns, pedestrian interventions, intersections, etc.) by finding safety rules specific to each scenario.
+Moreover, this methodology can be challenged when used in real-world applications with uncertain sensory information or more difficult tasks like overnight driving.
+Another potential direction is to extract new rules using examples (e.g. inductive logic programming) \citep{sharifi2023symbolic} or real-time experiences in order to make the learning process more self-sufficient.